gsa-central/galaxy-gsa/tutorials/using-galaxy-gsa.md

 The results are `GSAR_Significant_pathway_plot` and `GSAR_p_value_for_the_geneSet`.

-`GSAR_Significant_pathway_plot` is a PDF file for plotting of minimum spanning trees for significant gene sets in two conditions.
+`GSAR_Significant_pathway_plot` is a PDF file with plots of minimum spanning trees for significant gene sets in two conditions.

 <img src="using-galaxy-gsa.assets/image-20210713131908890.png" alt="image-20210713131908890" style="zoom:67%;" />

 `GSAR_p_value_for_the_geneSet` is a csv file containing the P-values of all gene sets.

 <img src="using-galaxy-gsa.assets/image-20210713132154821.png" alt="image-20210713132154821" style="zoom:67%;" />

 ## GSVA